ijazmohamedumar/IjazProjects/README.md

-# Ijaz Mohamed Umar - Project Portfolio
+# IJAZ MOHAMED UMAR - PROJECTS PORTFOLIO

 Welcome to my GitHub repository!
-Here, you'll find a collection of projects I've worked on during my time at University of Texas at Arlington and personal projects of mine in the Computer Science field.
+Here, you'll find a collection of projects I've worked on at the University of Texas at Arlington and personal projects of mine in the Computer Science field.

 ## 🌟 About Me